What mephedrone addiction looks like in real life

 Why home control often fails with mephedrone

 Home feels safer because it is familiar.
-But in a mephedrone cycle, the familiar environment may also contain the exact triggers that keep the cycle alive: phone access, dealers, parties, apps, debts, shame, family conflict and the same roads back to use.
+But in a mephedrone cycle, the familiar environment may also contain the exact triggers that keep the cycle alive: phone access, dealers, parties, apps, debts, shame and family conflict.

 The old access remains close